henriquepaduelim/FrontEnd-Studies-Tailwind-CSS-Studies/StatsCat-Landing/README.md

 - **GitHub Pages**
 - **Firebase Hosting**

-## 📋 Use Cases
+## Use Cases

 Perfect for:
-- 🏃‍♂️ Sports management platforms
+- Sports management platforms
-- 🏋️‍♀️ Fitness and wellness apps
+- Fitness and wellness apps
-- ⚽ Sports teams and clubs
+- Sports teams and clubs
-- 🏆 Tournament and event websites
+- Tournament and event websites
-- 📊 Sports analytics services
+- Sports analytics services
-- 🎯 Coaching and training platforms
+- Coaching and training platforms

-## 🎯 What's Included
+## What's Included

-- ✅ Responsive landing page
+- Responsive landing page
-- ✅ Interactive features carousel
+- Interactive features carousel
-- ✅ Testimonials section
+- Testimonials section
-- ✅ Pricing table with highlighted plan
+- Pricing table with highlighted plan
-- ✅ Contact form (ready for backend integration)
+- Contact form (ready for backend integration)
-- ✅ Modern animations and transitions
+- Modern animations and transitions
-- ✅ SEO-friendly structure
+- SEO-friendly structure
-- ✅ Clean, maintainable code
+- Clean, maintainable code

-## 📞 Support
+## Support

 For questions or support, please contact:
-- 📧 Email: [your-email@domain.com]
+- Email: [your-email@domain.com]
-- 💬 Discord: [your-discord-server]
+- Discord: [your-discord-server]

-## 📄 License
+## License

 This template is licensed under [Your License].
 See LICENSE file for details.

 ---

-**⭐ Don't forget to star this template if you found it useful!**
+**Don't forget to star this template if you found it useful!**